Moisés Canelo: Musical festivals as soloist and recorded works

 A Nicaraguan recording firm became interested in Canelo and invited him to record an LP (Long Play) alone.
 He accepted the agreement and the recording was made in Panama.
 Moisés Canelo's song "Yo también soy sentimental" from this recording was heard on Central American radios in the seventies and early eighties.
 Another record label followed, this time he recorded other works in the city of New Orleans.
-Then he participated in the International Song Festival OTI Festival 1974 held in the city and port of Acapulco, in which Moisés Canelo represented Honduras with the song "Río viejo, viejo amigo" composed by Horacio Cadalso.
+Then he represented Honduras in the OTI Festival 1974 with the song "Río viejo, viejo amigo" written by Horacio Cadalso.
 Mexicans were delighted with the voice of the Honduran, so Mexico became the singer's second home.
 Canelo interpreted his melodies in the famous Cardini Night Center located in Colonia Polanco.
-In 1970 Canelo in Honduras made a huge presentation at the Club Hondureño Árabe in Tegucigalpa.
-Afterwards, he was again asked to represent Honduras at the 1976 Song Festival in Panama.
-Moisés performed the song "Latinoamericana" composed by maestro Alberto Ángel, nicknamed "El Cuervo", and obtained three awards: Best song, Best performance, and Best musical arrangement.
+In 1970, Canelo in Honduras made a huge presentation at the Club Hondureño Árabe in Tegucigalpa.
+In 1976, he was again asked to represent Honduras at a song contest in Panama.
+Moisés performed the song "Latinoamericana" composed by maestro Alberto Ángel "El Cuervo", and obtained three awards: Best song, Best performance, and Best musical arrangement.